-Some key verbs are: analyze, break down, compare, connect, contrast, diagram, deconstruct, discriminate, distinguish, explain, identify, illustrate, infer, order, outline, question, relate, select, separate, test.
+Some key verbs are: analyze, break down, compare, connect, contrast, diagram, deconstruct, discriminate, distinguish, explain, identify, illustrate, infer, order, outline, question, relate, select, separate, and test.

-Assessment cues may include: -What are the parts or features of...? -Classify...according to... -Outline/diagram... -How does...compare/contrast with...? -What evidence can you list for...?
+- What are the parts or features of...?

+- Classify...according to...

+- Outline/diagram...

 Examples of the demonstration of analysis may be: